Bitpainter75/FerrumPix/README.md

 **Retouching and painting.** Brush, eraser, blur and smudge, clone stamp and repair brush, with thirteen brush variants.
 A selection keeps them inside it, and with a picture layer selected they work on that layer instead of on the photo.
 An empty layer to paint on is one click away in the layers panel, its transparent pixels can be locked so strokes stay inside what is already there, and CTRL-clicking a layer thumbnail loads its shape as a selection.

 **Objects and layers.** Text, shapes, symbols, images, QR codes and watermarks, each with opacity, blend mode, shadow, glow and transform, and text that follows an arc, a circle or a wave.
 Any of them can carry a mask or be clipped to the layer below, and an adjustment placed above an object can be held to that object the same way.
 The layers panel holds the whole stack with visibility, order, grouping, merging and rasterizing, and layers can be copied and pasted, also from and to other programs.
 A group counts as one layer, with its own opacity, blend mode and mask, and groups can go inside groups.
 The panel has a second tab with the history of the picture: every step by name, from the original onwards, and clicking one takes the picture back to it.
+The list belongs to the session at hand; close the picture and what you saved comes back, but not the road you took to it.

 <img src="Screenshots/Editor_Edit.png" />